SimonMaracine/cppblowfish/README.md

 ## A small C++ encryption library implementing the blowfish algorithm

-I built this library for myself.
-Note that it's not meant to be used in production environments where absolute security is critical.
-It's more of a toy for hobbyists like me to play with.
+I built this library for myself. **Note that it's not meant to be used in production environments where security is critical.** It's more of a toy for hobbyists like me to play with.
 I tested it on `GCC 13.2` and `MSVC 19.34`.
 It requires at least `C++17`.

 Check the header files for _some_ documentation.
 And check out `tests/main.cpp` for a working